merchantprotocol/Total-Widget-Control/readme.txt

 = Is TWC production ready? =

-Yes.
+Not in the latest WordPress.
 We are confident in this release and have installed it on all of our websites.
 We will still be actively maintaining Total Widget Control, but we will not be releasing versions as often as we have been.

-= Who is 5 Twenty Studios? =

-5 Twenty is a Portland, Oregon based development firm which specializes in the development of interactive web applications.
-100% of our team members are located within the United States and are full-time employees of 5 Twenty.
-We provide extensive white label development sevices for marketing, branding, and web design firms throughout the world.
-Working as their inhouse development teams, we have the ability to quickly and effiencently produce high quality applications that meet their client's needs.
-Interested in working with us?
-Visit [5Twenty Studios](http://www.5twentystudios.com/ "Outsource in America")

 = What if your plugin doesn't offer the features that I need? =